Adlea™

 Adlea — Novel Mechanism of Action

-Adlea is a long-acting, non-opioid drug with the potential to provide pain relief for weeks to months after a single localized treatment.
+Adlea is a long-acting, non-opioid drug with the potential to provide extended pain relief after a single localized treatment.
 Its novel mechanism of action results in site-specific efficacy intended to avoid the unwanted side effects associated with systemically administered analgesic drugs such as opioids and NSAIDs.

-Adlea is a highly purified form of capsaicin (derived from chili peppers) that acts primarily on TRPV-1 receptors residing on the C-fiber neurons which transmit long-term pain by binding to and desensitizing these pain receptors.
+Adlea is a highly purified form of capsaicin (derived from chili peppers) that acts on TRPV-1 receptors expressed most densely in C-fiber neurons.
+These neurons transmit long-term pain, and Adlea acts as a TRPV-1 agonist to these pain receptors.
+Importantly, desensitization of the TRPV-1 receptors blocks noxious pain with no effect on adaptive pain or position sense.
 This leads to a prolonged, reversible and localized desensitization of the pain fibers.
 The drug generally has a short half-life of 1 to 2 hours, and is undetectable in the blood after 24 hours.
-In clinical trials, Adlea has not been shown to have adverse effects on normal sensation such as temperature or touch.
+In clinical trials, importantly, Adlea appears to have a safety profile that is largely similar to placebo, in clinical trials performed to date.

 Adlea’s short duration of systemic exposure relative to the longer duration of analgesia may offer a safe, additive treatment option in the management of post-surgical orthopedic pain.
 In clinical trials to date, adverse events have been similar in patients receiving Adlea or placebo.
 Adlea is also in development for the treatment of pain associated with moderate to severe osteoarthritis.